The future is digital

 This is why the ‘4Ps’ rule of marketing remains relevant and is yet to be bettered.
 Product, Price, Place and Promotion still apply, even though the ‘Place’ is increasingly online.

-There is plenty of data to support the rationale that those boards of directors that approve advertising spend and invest in their brands during recessions (‘Promotion’) grow awareness and build Excess Share of Voice (ESOV) during recovery, resulting in market share gains over those that cut marketing spend during hard times.
+There is plenty of data to support the rationale that those boards of directors that approve advertising spend, invest in their brands and maintainn good reputations during recessions (‘Promotion’) grow awareness and build Excess Share of Voice (ESOV) during recovery, resulting in market share gains over those that cut marketing spend during hard times.

 Pretty much all brands – except, apparently, Big Tech – lose value in recessions, but it’s the strong ones with clear and meaningful propositions (‘Product’) and high awareness ('Promotion') that bounce back quickly.
 Weaker brands always suffer and many get culled a few years post-recession, after cutting ‘Price’ in a vain attempt to maintain their customer franchise.

-So, if brands with strong equity are almost certain to emerge stronger from this recession, what can be done now to ensure a successful recovery?
+So, if brands with strong equity and good bbrannd reputations are almost certain to emerge stronger from this recession, what can be done now to ensure a successful recovery?

 Here are five things I can think of:

-Review your brand promise – What business are you really in?
-Why does your brand deserve to exist?
-If you can’t answer these simple questions, you need help.
+Review your brand purpose – What business are you really in?
+Why does your business deserve to exist?
+If you can’t answer these. two simple questions, you need to revisit your brand purpose.